Pyridoxine 5′-phosphate oxidase: Kinetics

 In humans, the pyridoxine 5′-phosphate oxidase enzyme exhibits a low catalytic rate constant of 0.2 s−1, with low Km values for both pyridoxine 5′-phosphate and pyridoxamine 5′-phosphate.
 The enzyme also has a low turnover rate, meaning that it is relatively slow converting substrate to product.
 Pyridoxal 5′-phosphate is an effective product inhibitor.
 Since pyridoxal 5′-phosphate, the active form of vitamin B6, is the product of the metabolic pathway, if it exists in excess, then the pathway need not proceed to keep making product.
 However, if it exists in low concentrations, then that is a signal for the pathway to synthesize more.
 This is an example of feedback inhibition.

 Pyridoxine 5′-phosphate oxidase in different organisms

 Pyridoxine 5′-phosphate oxidase has been highly conserved over time, as there are many similarities between the enzyme as it is found in humans and Escherichia coli.
 Although there is only 39% retention of amino acid sequence from the E. coli version of the enzyme to the human version, the sequences for the FMN binding site and the substrate active sites are among the very highly conserved portion.
 One of the key differences is that the human pyridoxine 5′-phosphate oxidase has a higher specificity for the pyridoxamine 5′-phosphate substrate, whereas the pyridoxine 5′-phosphate oxidase in E. coli has a higher specificity pyridoxal 5′-phosphate substrate.

-Model organisms

-Model organisms have been used in the study of PNPO function.
-A conditional knockout mouse line, called Pnpotm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program - a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty four tests were carried out on mutant mice and two significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and therefore none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice; no additional significant abnormalities were observed in these animals.